 Susan Mooberry, Ph.D.

 Our research is dedicated to the discovery of more effective therapies for the treatment of cancer, primarily breast cancer.
-There are several aspects to our work including drug discovery, identification of the mechanisms of drug action, the nature of drug resistance, identifying rational drug combinations and elucidation of the signaling pathways by which microtubule targeting agents elicit their effects.
+There are several aspects to our work including drug discovery and target identification for subtypes of triple negative breast cancer and pediatric solid tumors, identification of the molecular mechanisms of the non-mitotic effects of diverse microtubule targeting drugs including their effects on oncogenic signaling pathways.

 Ph.D., Medical University of South Carolina

 |• pediatric cancers|

 Kil Y-S, Risinger AL, Petersen CL, Liang H, Grkovic T, O’Keefe BR, Mooberry SL, Cichewicz RH.
 Using the Cancer Dependency Map to Identify the Mechanism of Action of a Cytotoxic Alkenyl Derivative from the Fruit of Choerospondias axillaris.
 J Nat Prod.
 83:584-592, 2020.